-The Stoelting Endura/Futura 131G counter freezer is gravity fed.
-The freezer is equipped with fully automatic controls to provide a uniform product.
-The freezer is designed to operate with almost any type of commercial soft serve or non-dairy mixes available, including ice milk, ice cream, yogurt, and frozen dietary desserts.
+The Stoelting Futura F144 and F131 w/ Blender countertop combination shake/softserve freezers are gravity fed.
+The freezers are equipped with fully automatic controls to provide uniform product.
+The freezer is designed to operate with almost any type of commercial soft serve and shake mixes available, including ice milk, ice cream, yogurt, and frozen dietary desserts.

+The F144 series freezers allow the operator to dispense outstanding soft serve from the left pigot, and thick creamy shakes from the right spigot, with the convenience and cost of one unit.
 The freezer is designed to be used with both barrels in operation.
 If you desire to use one barrel only, the freezer must be cleaned, sanitized and filled with fresh mix daily.
+The F131 freezer includes a blender for mixing fruit and berries into the dairy product for making smoothies.
 For more information call your authorized Stoelting Serviceperson.

-This manual is designed to assist qualified service personnel and operators in the installation, operation and maintenance of the Stoelting Model Endura/Futura 131G gravity freezer.
+This manual is designed to assist qualified service personnel and operators in the installation, operation and maintenance of the Stoelting Model Futura 144 gravity freezer.